puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_windows_file_paths.markdown

 ## File System Redirection (When Running 32-Bit Puppet on 64-Bit Windows)

+Managing files in the `C:\Windows\system32` directory can be problematic.
+The short version is:

+* If you are using **Puppet 3.7.3 or later,** use [the `$system32` fact](/facter/latest/core_facts.html#system32) whenever you need to access the `system32` directory.
+Easy and reliable.
+* If you are using **Puppet 3.7.0 through 3.7.2** but are only using architecture-appropriate packages (32-bit on 32-bit systems, and 64-bit on 64-bit systems), you can access the `system32` directory directly.
+As soon as is practical, you should upgrade to 3.7.3 and start using the `$system32` fact.
+* If you are using **Puppet 3.7.0 through 3.7.2** and are installing the 32-bit package on 64-bit systems, continue reading.

+### Summary

 With some combinations of Windows and Puppet versions, Windows will redirect Puppet's access to the `C:\Windows\system32` directory.
 If you are running Puppet in one of these configurations and are managing files in the system directory, you will need to watch out for this and compensate.

-### Summary

 <table>